Floer homotopy theory and degenerate Lagrangian intersections: Morse theory: homotopy

-given by an inclusion of a codimension 1 boundary stratum\footnote{This is the interpretation, in our context, of the condition that the enriching category for unstructured flow categories used in \cite {AB24} (given by stratified derived orbifolds with corners) only has morphisms which are modelled on strong equivalences, c.f. \cite[Definition 2.18]{AB24}.} which lifts the functor
+given by an inclusion of a codimension 1 boundary stratum,\footnote{This is the interpretation, in our context, of the condition that the enriching category for unstructured flow categories used in \cite {AB24} (given by stratified derived orbifolds with corners) only has morphisms which are modeled on strong equivalences, cf. \cite[Definition 2.18]{AB24}.} which lifts the functor

 such that, for every four $x,y,z_1,z_2\in\calP$, the diagram